 So you’ve got a new PC.
 Awesome!
 That humble metal box is the key to a wide world of potential.
 It can help you with everything from juggling your finances to keeping in touch with Grandma to blowing off some steam on, uh, Steam.

 But a new PC isn’t like a new car; you can’t just turn a key and put the pedal to the metal.
 Okay, maybe you can—but you shouldn’t.
 Performing just a few simple activities when you first fire it up can help it be safer, faster, and better poised for the future.
 Here’s how to set up a new PC the right way, step by step.

 The first step is by far the most tedious.
 You shouldn’t muck around on the web unless your copy of Windows is fully patched and up to date, period.
 Now for the bad news: Depending on how long your PC sat on the retail shelf, this could take minutes—or hours.
 Either way, it has to get done.

 First, make sure your PC’s connected to the Internet.
-In Windows 7 or 8, open the Windows Control Panel, then head to System and Security > Windows Update > Check for Updates.
 In Windows 10, open the Start menu and head to Settings > Update and security > Check for Updates.
+(In the unlikely event you got a PC with Windows 7 or 8, open the Windows Control Panel, then head to System and Security > Windows Update > Check for Updates.)
 Your system will search for updates, and find some.
 Download and install them, then reboot your computer and do it again… and again… and again… until the update check fails to return new entries.
 Hopefully it won’t take too long.

-By default, Windows will download and install new updates as they roll out.
+By default, Windows will download and install new updates as they roll out in the future.
 You just have to get over this initial hump!

 Install your favorite browser

-Because surfing the web in an unfamiliar browser is like trying to tango while you’re wearing someone else’s shoes.
+Surfing the web in an unfamiliar browser is like trying to tango while you’re wearing someone else’s shoes.
 It can be done, but it ain’t pretty.
-Here are direct links for Chrome, Firefox, and Opera if Internet Explorer isn’t your thing.
+Here are direct links for Chrome, Firefox, and Opera if Edge isn’t your thing.